-The admissions process at John Lyon tests each boy academically, as well as containing elements we use to learn about his character and to give us an insight into a pupil’s ‘teachability’.
+The admissions process at John Lyon tests each pupil academically, as well as containing elements we use to learn about their character and to give us an insight into a pupil’s ‘teachability’.

 Our tests do not contain ‘trick’ questions and we aim to create a level playing field to allow future John Lyon pupils to shine.

 Offers are made based on a combination of the testing and interviews, as well as a reference from the applicant’s current school.
 We use the entrance tests to identify potential Academic Scholars.

 11+ selection is based upon performance in our entrance examinations, school reports, interview and group activity.
 13+ selection is based upon performance in our entrance examinations, school reports and an interview.
 We are an academically selective school and potential and achievement in at least one major academic area is required of all successful applicants.